 Akron Fire Station No. 2

-Abatement and demolition of the existing fire station, which was built in 1944, is also part of the project scope.
+Abatement and demolition of the original fire station, which was built in 1944, is also part of the project scope.
 Significant historic artifacts from this and previous fire stations will be preserved, including a 1880’s statue and fountain, memorials to fallen firefighters and building dedication stones.
 A free-standing signaling building will house critical communications equipment for city safety forces and a 150Kw generator to service the building if electrical service is interrupted.